COVID-19: Vaccines, Testing, and Treatment

 For more information about research, please call our main office at 412-692-6438.

-Heather Maeding and her seriously ill 9-year-old son, Luke, had just made the six-hour drive from Children's Hospital of Pittsburgh of UPMC back to Nazareth, Pa., home when she received a phone call from the hospital transplant coordinator that would necessitate their immediate return.
+Heather Maeding and her seriously ill 9-year-old son, Luke, had just made the six-hour drive from UPMC Children's Hospital of Pittsburgh back to Nazareth, Pa., home when she received a phone call from the hospital transplant coordinator that would necessitate their immediate return.

 As mother and son flew back to Pittsburgh, a procurement team was dispatched to retrieve the lungs in a race to transplant them within a four-hour window.
 Luke was in surgery within an hour of being admitted to the ICU.

 Today, Luke is adjusting to living the active life of a child.
 In fact, less than two months after his transplant, he was playing baseball with his Miracle League of the Lehigh Valley team, the Pirates.
 "He made it to his last game and he ran to first base," says his mother.
 "He was so happy."

-Luke first came to Children's Hospital in 2007 after his mother met Geoffrey Kurland, MD, medical director of the hospital's Pediatric Heart and Lung Transplantation Program, at a Childhood Interstitial Lung Disease Foundation (ChILD) conference in Ohio.
+Luke first came to UPMC Children's Hospital in 2007 after his mother met Geoffrey Kurland, MD, medical director of the hospital's Pediatric Heart and Lung Transplantation Program, at a Childhood Interstitial Lung Disease Foundation (ChILD) conference in Ohio.
 She had become involved in the nonprofit, which supports and educates families of children with rare lung diseases, as part of her search for answers about Luke's disease.

 Heather and Glen Maeding had taken Luke to four eastern Pennsylvania hospitals, including The Children's Hospital of Philadelphia, but a precise diagnosis remained elusive.
 Prescribed treatment that included high-dose steroids had led to other serious health problems including seven fractured vertebrae, nonfunctional adrenal glands, and insulin-dependent diabetes.
 Meanwhile, his lung disease was getting worse.